LTTLabsOSS/markbench-tests/evolve/README.md

 - `--type` Specifies the method for hardware-accelerated ray-tracing or general rendering to use

 ## Output

+Note: Some scores will be zero, depending on the selected renderer, tracing type and capabilities of the hardware.

 report-raytracing-score.json
 - `test`: The name of the selected rendering options and score specification